AequilibraE/qaequilibrae/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**BEFORE REQUESTING A FEATURE**

+1. Have you searched the documentation to make sure the feature is not there?
+2. Are you sure of the technical reasons that motivate your feature request?
+3. Have you consulted with the user and developer community? https://groups.google.com/g/aequilibrae5.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]